How to Become a Travel Agent

 There are three main pathways to become a self-employed travel agent.

-Do you wan to this route too?
 There are a few different ways you can become a self-employed travel agent.
-Here’s a look at three main categories and what makes them distinct from one another.
+Here’s a look at three main types of self-employed travel agents and what makes them distinct from one another:

 2. Independently–Accredited Travel Agent: A travel advisor who has their own accreditation number to book travel.

-3. Franchise Owner: Someone who purchases the rights to use and sell under a travel agency brand.
+3. Travel Agency Franchise Owner: Someone who purchases the rights to use and sell under a travel agency brand.
 (A franchise owner may be independently accredited or hosted.)

 This is just the brass tacks of defining and categorizing self-employed advisors.
-If you’re new to this lingo and it sounds like gibberish, don’t worry!
-It’s not something you need to know before becoming a travel agent!
+If you’re new to this lingo and it sounds like gibberish, don’t worry.
+You'll run across a lot of industry lingo as you learn about becoming a travel agent and we'll link to explainer articles for you. :)

 Pros & Cons of Becoming a Self-Employed Travel Agent

-With that (relatively) settled, here are the pros and cons of becoming an independent travel agent:
+With that (relatively) settled, here are the pros and cons of becoming a self-employed travel agent:

 Pros: